dna-seq/dna-seq/README.md

 Structure of the pipeline
 -------------------------

 The pipeline is in dna-seq-pipeline folder.
+It also actively uses wdl tasks and subpipelines from https://github.com/antonkulaga/bioworkflows
 There dna_seq_pipeline.wdl is the main workflow, all others should be provided as dependencies.
 The pipeline uses Deepvariant, Strelka2 and Smoove for variant calling and VEP for variant annotations.
 It is also possible to run dependencies as separate workflows.